Portion/Yield:Makes about 1 liter ice cream

 Once thickened remove the pan from the heat and stir in the pureed fresh gooseberries and diced stem ginger.

-In a ice cream machine churn the ice cream accordingly to manufactures instructions, transfer eh ice cream to the freezer and use when needed.
+In a ice cream machine churn the ice cream accordingly to manufactures instructions, transfer the ice cream to the freezer and use when needed.

 It will remain easy to scoop for up to three days and there after the ice cream might set fairly hard.